Ellerbach/docfx-companion-tools/README.md

 ## License

-Please read the main [license file](LICENSE) and the sub folder license files.
+Please read the main [license file](LICENSE) and the sub folder license files and [3rd party notice](THIRD-PARTY-NOTICES.TXT).
 Most of those tools are coming from a work done with [ZF](https://www.zf.com/).